DANS-KNAW/easy-deposit-agreement-creator/Functional requirements.md

 The license is generated from an html template and converted to pdf by [Apache Velocity](http://velocity.apache.org/) and [WeasyPrint](http://weasyprint.org/) respectively.
 See the README on installation notes for WeasyPrint.

 ### Velocity
 Velocity is a Java library and it supposed to be used as such!
-If a placeholder in the template requires a list or map, it needs to be a `java.util.List` or `java.util`Map` instance.
+If a placeholder in the template requires a list or map, it needs to be a `java.util.List` or `java.util.Map` instance.
 This requires some extra attention as the License Creator itself is written in Scala.

 Velocity does not complain or give an error message by default if certain placeholders cannot be resolved.
 This only happens when the property `runtime.references.strict = true` is set in the Velocity properties file.
 Besides that Velocity requires the path to the resources to be set using the property `file.resource.loader.path`.
 As an extra parameter we added `template.file.name`, holding the name of the file to be resolved by Velocity.
 This file is supposed to be present inside the `file.resource.loader.path` folder.
 All these parameters can are set in the `velocity-engine.properties` file in `src/main/assembly/dist/res/`.